UA-141369524-4

 If we measure our standing time vs. our sitting time, one day can be too much of either.
 And we often forget to add in some calming awake resting time.

-So Corpse Pose is a good balancing pose for this that’s relaxing and restorative and you can do on a daytime mat to get calm and peaceful.
+So rest pose is a good balancing pose for this that’s relaxing and restorative and you can do on a daytime mat to get calm and peaceful.

 Taking a few extra minutes to not rush around can revive your entire day.
 Those moments are enhanced when there’s no distraction like a computer or a television.
 Be in calm silence until your cake buzzer goes off.